 Calrec recommends that the PC is regarded as an integral control device for the console, and not as a general purpose PC.
-If 3rd party software is installed on the PC, care must always be taken to ensure that it does not interfere with the The installation of inappropriate software on the PC may invalidate the console warranty.
+If 3rd party software is installed on the PC, care must always be taken to ensure that it does not interfere with the normal performance of the PC.
+The installation of inappropriate software on the PC may invalidate the console warranty.